 For most fabrics, this means blotting up the excess or rinsing the stain with cold water (don't rub; this spreads the stain and grinds it in deeper) and then pretreating the spot.
-Thanks today's detergents, keeping your favorite garments blemish-free is easier than ever.
+Thanks to today's detergents, keeping your favorite garments blemish-free is easier than ever.

 These 17 stain removal tips can save your beloved clothes from ending up in the rag pile.